-Steven L. Watson, age 57, has served on our board of directors since 2000.
-Mr. Watson has been chief executive officer of Valhi since 2002 and president and a director of Valhi and Contran since prior to 2003.
-He has served as vice chairman of the board of Kronos Worldwide since 2004, chief executive officer of TIMET since 2006 and vice chairman of the board of TIMET since 2005.
+Steven L. Watson, age 58, has served on our board of directors since 2000.
+Mr. Watson has been chief executive officer of Valhi and president and a director of Valhi and Contran since prior to 2004.
+He has served as chief executive officer of Kronos Worldwide since February 2009 and its vice chairman of the board since 2004 and chief executive officer of TIMET since 2006 and its vice chairman of the board since 2005.
 Mr. Watson also serves as a director of Keystone and NL.
 Mr. Watson has served as an executive officer or director of various companies related to Valhi and Contran since 1980.